Code-Institute-Submissions/ucd-milestoneproject/README.md

 Found on Toptal https://www.toptal.com/designers/subtlepatterns/

 ### Acknowledgements
 I received inspiration for this project from the website of Father John Misty and Vampire Weekend.
 I received tips on snippets of code through CSS Tricks https://css-tricks.com/ and W3Schools https://www.w3schools.com/.
 My mentor helped me to bring in the margins of my CSS code, making it appear more readable.
+The link generator from iFramely provided me with the skeleton of the Spotify audio clip code.